pjfichet/eveil/README.md

 mechanics.
 Instead, it aims to provide simple functionalities to improve the roleplaying atmosphear:

 - A templating system to write dynamics room descriptions.
-This allow to adapt the description with the weather or the time of the day.
+This allows to adapt the description with the weather or the time of the day, or to center it on the current character.
 - A simple path finding algorytm.
-- A versatile crafting system, to create unique items.
+- A versatile crafting system (to do), to create unique items.
 - An RPXP system (to do): the player earns points by roleplaying, these points can be used to improve his character.
+- And since there's no french roleplaying mud, the official game language is french.

 ## Installation